lzwjava/lzwjava.github.io/_drafts/2025-07-28-work-car-en.md

 image: false
 ---

-Recently, I tried ways to work in the EV again.
-I have tried that before using the below the portable desk in the car.
-But the problem is that it is still inconvenient.
-I need to use in the back seat instead of main seat.
+Recently, I tried working in my EV again.
+I had previously used a portable desk in the car, but it was still inconvenient.
+I needed to use it in the back seat instead of the main seat.

-And recently, I bought another kind of large portable foldable car desk.
-It was larger.
-Originally, they designed for Tesla.
-So installing them in the Tesla car will be a perfect match.
-However, For another kind of electric vechicle, we still have ways to install them, like using a packet of paper to fill up the empty space to support one side of desk.
+Recently, I bought another type of large, portable, foldable car desk.
+It was larger and originally designed for Tesla, making it a perfect match for Tesla cars.
+However, for other types of electric vehicles, there are still ways to install it, such as using a packet of paper to fill up the empty space and support one side of the desk.

-In the actual use, I found that in the front, my leg support them instead of imagainable the paper packet.
-And my mobile phone can place on the desk perfectly.
-They have made specific hole to hold the mobile phones without making them slip.
+In actual use, I found that in the front, my legs supported it instead of the imagined paper packet.
+Additionally, my mobile phone fits perfectly on the desk.
+There is a specific slot to hold mobile phones without letting them slip.

-My mobile phone is iPhone 14 Pro max, which screen size is 6.7 inch.
-The mobile phone slot is just that size.
+My mobile phone is an iPhone 14 Pro Max, with a screen size of 6.7 inches.
+The mobile phone slot is just the right size.

-And about electric lamp, I have shared them in another [essay](car-lamp-en).
+Regarding the electric lamp, I have shared details in another [essay](car-lamp-en).

-I have bought my EV around September 2022.
-And its running distance reached around 56000 km as of July 2025.
-I have used that fully.
+I bought my EV around September 2022, and its running distance has reached approximately 56,000 km as of July 2025.
+I have used it extensively.

-I have found that in life, there are many products we don't actually use that much potential or functionality.
-They have a lot of possiblitly.
-We need to learn how to use them wisely and get most benifits from them.
-It is not about money.
-We already spent some money to have them.
+I have realized that in life, there are many products whose full potential or functionality we don't utilize.
+They have a lot of possibilities.
+We need to learn how to use them wisely and derive the most benefits from them.
+It's not about the money; we have already spent some to acquire them.
 The most important thing is to learn and think.

-When I select the title of this essay.
-I think whether I should put EV in the title.
+When selecting the title of this essay, I considered whether I should include "EV" in it.
 Yes, I should.
-Because in the oil car, it is not easy to work in the car because the bust engine are loud.
-And it costs oil.
-But EV is perfect for working in the car.
+In a gas-powered car, it is not easy to work inside due to the loud engine noise and fuel costs.
+However, an EV is perfect for working in the car.

 {: .centered }